Maratyz/cv/README.md

 # Marat (Yen-chih Chen)

-_5-year experience of optimizing system performance from Linux cpu binding to Database indexing, designing and developing process automation for delivery and for data analysis.
-Extensive experience in AWS services including ECS/EKS, Redshift, EMR, and etc. with 6 AWS certificates listed below.
-7-year experience of enterprise customer support, issues diagnosis, and information visualization_
+Optimized performance from Linux cpu binding for highly concurrent systems, database indexing on Web application, to big-O optimization on code.
+Focused on iterating observability for incident response and DevOps implementation for delivery.
+Leveraged AWS services for container orchestration, networking, and big data analysis.

 ## Skills
 ### General